fredjarlier/mpiMarkDup/README.md

 How it works
 ------------

-First the programm sort the reads by genome's coordinates and extract discordant and unmapped (ends and mates) reads. <br />
+First the programm sort the reads by genome's coordinates and extract discordant and unmapped (end and mate) reads with the same technics describe in mpiSORT. <br />

-Second the programm mark the duplicates for each chromosoms ans discordant reads.
-The unmapped are not marked.
+Second the programm mark the duplicates for each chromosoms ans discordant reads according to Picard Markduplicate method.
+The unmapped and unmapped mate are not marked. <br />
-To limit memory overhead we build a distributed perfect hash table to build fragment liste and end list.
-So the memory usage stay very low.  <br />
+To limit memory overhead we build a distributed perfect hash table to build fragment list and end list.
+So the memory usage stay  low.  <br />

-Finally each chromosom is compressed and writen in the output folder.
+Finally each chromosom is compressed with bgzf and writen down in the output folder.